 |Klingon||Klingons, Orions, Gorn, Nausicaan etc.|

-The Romulans are a special race, because after the destruction of their homeworld (the only reference to an event alluded to in the movies), each Romulan can choose for themselves whether they want to side with the Federation or the Klingons.
-The advantage of this is that you get cool Vulcan-looking aliens (or alien-looking ones), plus cool Romulan spaceships, but you also get the uniforms and items of one of the other factions.
-So if you’re not sure which one to play, pick the Romulans, get started with the game and decide later.
-Or if you’re sure which faction you want and you’re not hell-bent on playing a particular race, this is how you get the Romulan stuff as a bonus.
+The Romulans are a special race, because after the destruction of their homeworld (the only reference to an event alluded to in the new movies), each Romulan can choose for themselves whether they want to side with the Federation or the Klingons.
+The advantage of this is that you get cool Vulcan-looking aliens (or alien-looking ones), plus cool Romulan spaceships, but you also get missions, uniforms and items of one of the other factions.
+Sadly, you don’t get all of them.
+While Klingon-allied Romulans get cool Klingon uniforms, the Federation-allied ones get a horrible Federation/Romulan mashup costume.

 Note that picking a character’s race, class and gender (and later faction) are the only permanent things about your character.
 You can, at almost any point in the game, fly back to base and go to a “taylor” to change your outfit among the free items that you see when you create your character (plus a few more you get as you choose a faction or get promoted).
-This outfit, oddly, includes your skin color, head shape, height etc. For the “alien” race, that means you can pretty much completely change the way your character looks, and you can even “save outfit” and “load outfit” to get an arbitrary number of costumes and looks.
+This outfit, oddly, includes your skin color, head shape, height etc. For the “alien” race, that means you can pretty much completely change the way your character looks, and later you can have a “uniform” and a “costume” outfit slot which offers different possibilities, and some new costume parts appear as your character’s rank increases.

 On the last screen, you name your character and your first(!) ship.
 Then it’s off to the tutorial.

 The tutorials and gameplay at this point are pretty self-explanatory (that’s the point, after all).
 Just like later in the game, you’ll get windows popping up that offer you missions, and you can choose to accept or decline them.
 Sometimes you’ll get additional missions while you’re on another.
-It’s fine to click those away, you can always go back to the Missions window later and pick a mission you’ve been offered.
+It’s fine to click those away, you can always go back to the Missions window later and pick a mission you’ve been offered under “episodes”.
 One thing to know: There are two kinds of gameplay.
 Space, and Ground.
 Space means you’re controlling a ship (tip for users of Mac keyboards without a num pad: You can set a secondary key combination for navigating in space battles.
 Set that to the arrow keys, that way you can use both hands.
-The default has the number keys as triggers, which overlaps with WASD for steering.
+The default has the number keys as triggers, which places your hands on top of each other when using WASD for steering.
 You can now control your ship the same way you steer your character during ground battles).

 Now you can get playing, have fun!

 Then there’s the Area Map, which is the classic game map that shows you where your character/ship is right now.
 This is the nice interactive map of your current location, where you can click stuff to fly there.
 You can also click little triangles at the edges here to plot a course to the edge of a particular adjacent block so you can warp there.
-This may seem a bit silly if you’re just playing missions, like I do so far, but in multiplayer games, that means that the enemy can’t just warp in additional troops arbitrarily, they have to have been prepared and waiting nearby.
+This may seem a bit silly if you’re just playing missions (“PvE”, player vs. enemy), like I do so far, but in multiplayer games (“PvP or player vs. player), that means that the enemy can’t just warp in additional troops arbitrarily, they have to have been prepared and waiting nearby.

 Third, there’s the system list.
 When you’re in sector space (i.e. not in a solar system where space fights happen, or on a planet/inside a station/inside a ship where ground combat occurs), you can see a list of all the systems/stations and adjoining sectors here, to more easily find them.
 Note also, that the little summary of mission objectives at the right of your screen usually only mentions the name of the system.
 So pay attention to what sector they mention in the dialog.
 You can also call up the mission objectives window (behind the “Hail Starfleet” button) and that will actually mention the sector and block.